-- 1. Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 9, 2022, for a term of 10 years, for the installation, use, and maintenance of one mooring buoy, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability insurance in an amount no less than \$500,000 per occurrence. - 2.
-Authorize the Executive Office or designee to replace Exhibits in the lease, if necessary, to accurately reflect the proposed buoy's final location, on the condition that the location is consistent with the Tomales Bay Mooring Program.
+- 1. Terminate Lease 9459, a General Lease Recreational Use issued to Ian Hodder, effective April 30, 2023. - 2.
+Apply the payments previously submitted under Lease 9459 to offset rent due for the proposed lease, with a credit of \$12.11 being applied to the first year's rent of the proposed lease. - 3.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning May 1, 2023, for a term of 10 years, for the use and maintenance of one existing mooring buoy; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability insurance in an amount no less than \$500,000 per occurrence.